Pragmatic B2B SaaS Design: The Listing Page

 Sorting & Search in a listing

-Sorting and search components should be used when there are many results in which the user may not find what he is looking for at first glance.
+Sorting and search become essential when there are many results and users can’t find what they need at first glance.

 Inside the filtering area

-Use when you want to have control and manage everything in one place.
+Use when you want everything in one place.
+Works well for simpler filter setups.

 Separated from the filtering area